wenakita/sonicreddragon-docs/docs/contracts/randomness/vrf-utils.md

 When using this library, keep these security aspects in mind:

-1. **Seed Quality**: The quality of randomness depends on the seed source.
+1.**Seed Quality**: The quality of randomness depends on the seed source.
 Always use a verified random source like Chainlink VRF.
-2. **Modulo Bias**: For very large ranges, be aware of potential modulo bias and consider alternative approaches.
+2.**Modulo Bias**: For very large ranges, be aware of potential modulo bias and consider alternative approaches.
-3. **Gas Limitations**: Functions that create arrays (like `getMultipleRandomNumbers`) should be used with reasonable array sizes to avoid gas limitations.
+3.**Gas Limitations**: Functions that create arrays (like `getMultipleRandomNumbers`) should be used with reasonable array sizes to avoid gas limitations.
-4. **Predictability**: Do not use block variables like `block.timestamp` or `block.difficulty` as seeds in production as they can be manipulated or predicted.
+4.**Predictability**: Do not use block variables like `block.timestamp` or `block.difficulty` as seeds in production as they can be manipulated or predicted.
-5. **Overflow Prevention**: The library inherits Solidity 0.8.x's built-in overflow checks for safe arithmetic operations.
+5.**Overflow Prevention**: The library inherits Solidity 0.8.x's built-in overflow checks for safe arithmetic operations.

 ## Integration with OmniDragon

 Within the OmniDragon ecosystem, this library is used in multiple components:

-1. **Jackpot System**: For selecting winners based on ticket weights
-2. **Governance**: For random sampling in certain voting mechanisms
-3. **Partner Program**: For fair distribution of rewards
-4. **Cross-Chain Bridge**: For secure and unpredictable token distribution
+1.**Jackpot System**: For selecting winners based on ticket weights 2.**Governance**: For random sampling in certain voting mechanisms 3.**Partner Program**: For fair distribution of rewards 4.**Cross-Chain Bridge**: For secure and unpredictable token distribution